SammieLJ/SecureVaultForTeams/README.md

 - **Manage Entries**: Add, edit, or delete password entries for your teams.
 - **Edit Team**: Use the Edit button in Manage Teams to open a modal and update team details.

+## New Features (Beta)
+- **Data Migration:** Admins can now export all data (users, teams, entries) to `Data/data.json` and import from it via the new `/MigrateData` page.
+This allows easy backup, migration, or restore of your vault data.
+- **User Team Display:** The current user's teams are now shown in the navigation bar for quick context.
+- **Improved Model Validation:** Only relevant form fields are validated, reducing false validation errors.

+## Known Bugs & Limitations
+- **ModelState Ghost Properties:** Some unused model properties may still appear in ModelState, but are now ignored for validation.
+- **No granular import validation:** Importing from `data.json` will overwrite all existing data without preview or partial import.
+- **No audit log:** Data migration actions are not logged.

+## Usage Notes
+- Only users with the Admin role can access the migration page (`/MigrateData`).
+- The exported/imported file is always `Data/data.json`.
+- After import, all previous data in LiteDB is replaced.

 ## Project Structure
 - `Pages/` - Razor Pages for UI and logic
 - `Controllers/` - API controllers for AJAX endpoints